ultravioletrs/cube-docs/docs/integrations/continue.md

 ## 3. Configure Continue to Use Cube AI

-Replace the contents of `config.json` with:
+Replace the contents of `config.json` with the configuration below.

 Before editing the file, make sure you have generated your Cube AI access token.
 You can obtain it in the Cube AI UI under **Profile → Tokens**.